apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 #### How can I get notification when someone places a new order?

-🙋At the top of your Order google sheet, click Tools and then Notification rules.
+🙋At the top of your Order google sheet, click `Tools` and then `Notification Rules`.
 Select "when" you want to receive notifications.
 [Read more](https://support.google.com/docs/answer/91588?co=GENIE.Platform%3DDesktop&hl=en)

 #### How can I shrink my store URL?